 Robotic surgical procedures performed at UT Southwestern include:

 Our robotic surgeons are some of the most experienced of their kind in the nation.
-With the assistance of the robot, surgeons perform major surgeries through the smallest of incisions, which benefits patients’ recovery.

 At UT Southwestern, we performed: